 Little was done to keep the Burying Ground in any sense of order for the first 80 years of its existence.
 In 1860 Vice Admiral Sir Alexander Milne KCB established a regular system to ensure all burials were recorded, and had the Burying Ground divided into 30 sections.
 In 1871 Vice Admiral Sir Edward Fanshawe CB improved the divisions of the plan and made permanent provision in the annual naval estimates for grounds maintenance.
 For a number of years a groundskeeper lived at the Lockman (Barrington) Street entrance to the cemetery.

 Grave markers were made of a variety of materials including wood.
 Many have deteriorated or completely decomposed over the years, including a number damaged by the Halifax Explosion that occurred in 1917 just 900 yards (800 metres) north of the Burying Ground.
-Four of the wooden markers were placed in the collection at the Maritime Museum of the Atlantic a number of years ago to prevent their further deterioration.
+Three of the wooden markers were placed in the collection at the Maritime Museum of the Atlantic a number of years ago to prevent their further deterioration.

 The 1½ acre (0.6 hectare) site today lies within Canadian Forces Base Halifax (Stadacona), adjacent to and just west of Barrington Street, measuring approximately 300 feet (90 metres) by 250 feet (75 metres).
 It was turned over from Britain to the Government of Canada in 1911.
 Although the Burying Ground is enclosed by a fence with a locked gate, it can be accessed via a request to the Naval Museum at Admiralty House, also located at CFB Halifax.
 The museum also holds a register of known burials.